HSKWON023/Project/README.md

 The goal of this project is to:

-1. Implement the **forward (noising)** and **reverse (denoising)** processes of DDPM.
+1. Implement the forward (noising) and reverse (denoising) processes of DDPM.

-2. Train a neural network to predict noise at arbitrary timesteps.
+2. Train a UNet-based network to predict the noise at arbitrary timesteps.

-3. Generate new MNIST digit samples from pure Gaussian noise.
+3. Generate new MNIST digit samples starting from pure Gaussian noise.

-4. Visualize and analyze the behavior of diffusion-based generative models.
+4. Extend the baseline with DDIM fast sampling and compare speed/quality trade-offs.

+5. Analyze how sampling steps affect generative performance.

 ---